cachung/GettingAndCleaningProj1/CodeBook.md

 ## Output

-The output data "Tidy.dat" is a space-delimited separate value file.
+The output data "Tidy.txt" is a space-delimited separate value file.
 The header contains the names of the variables.
 It contains the mean and Standard Deviation of each measurement.